stjudecloud/university/docs/genomics-platform/accounts-and-billing/index.md

 Go to the [St. Jude Employee login page](https://auth.stjude.org/SecureAuth61/) and log in with your current St. Jude credentials.

 !!!note
 If you are unable to log in at this link, and you know you have been on St. Jude Cloud before, you may have already set up a DNAnexus account through the DNANexus log in page using your St. Jude email address.
 To continue using this account, you will need to log in through the [DNAnexus log in page](https://platform.dnanexus.com/login?client_id=sjcloudplatform).
 You can request that your accounts be merged by contacting [DNAnexus support](mailto:support@dnanexus.com).

-    !!!quote "Example Email to DNAnexus Support"
+> Hello DNAnexus support,
-        Hello DNAnexus support,
+>

-        I am a St. Jude employee and I would like to have my account switched over so I can use my St. Jude credentials to log in.
+> I am a St. Jude employee and I would like to have my account switched over so I can use my St. Jude credentials to log in.

-        Thank you,
+>
-    !!!
+> Thank you,
 !!!

 ### Billing